EXCLUSIVE-Peugeot family ready to step aside for GM -sources

 “We don’t have any intention of investing additional funds into PSA at this time,” Akerson told reporters in Shanghai.
 “If we see something changes, we’ll evaluate that.”

-The U.S. Treasury, which owns just under 14 percent of GM common shares, declined to comment through a spokesman.

-Walking away may not be an easy option for GM.
-Its own European turnaround plan draws on technology from vehicles such as the Peugeot 208 and Citroen C4 Picasso for future versions of the Opel Corsa small car and Zafira minivan.
+Walking away may not be an easy option either.
+GM’s European turnaround plan draws on technology from vehicles such as the Peugeot 208 and Citroen C4 Picasso for future versions of the Opel Corsa small car and Zafira minivan.

 But approval for sweeping cuts seems unlikely in Germany or France - where the government last year condemned Peugeot over plant and job cuts that President Francois Hollande described as “unacceptable”.